 If you’ve made it this far, you now know about the specs, features as well as other bells and whistles you have to keep in mind when buying a new phone.
 But just to make your purchase decision a little bit easier, we’ve written up a four-step guide on how to go about buying a new phone.

 Step one: Narrow down your options

 Just to give you a few examples, if you travel a lot, you may want a phone with a great camera and a large battery.
-If you watch a lot of videos, a phone with a large high-resolution display is the way to go.
-Other dealbreakers may include a headphone jack, a pop-up camera, and stereo front-facing speaker, just to name a few.
+If you watch a lot of videos, a phone with a large Full HD+ or QHD+ display is the way to go.
+Other dealbreakers may include a headphone jack, expandable storage, an IP rating, or wireless charging, just to name a few.
 The way to go about it is to make a list of the features you want in your new phone, starting with the most important one.

 Don't buy a flagship if all you do is make a few calls per day and send a couple of texts every now and then.

-Once you’ve set a budget and wrote down the features that matter to you, do some research online and find the phones that fit your needs.
+Once you’ve set a budget and written down the features that matter to you, do some research online and find the phones that fit your needs.
 We have a lot of great posts on our website that can help you with that, including a number of best lists you can check out here.